blakecbartlett/sql-challenge/README.md

 - List each employee in the Sales department, including their employee number, last name, and first name.
 - List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.
 - List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

+# Works Cited
+My code is comprised of help from ChatGPT, old in class assignments, as well as some outside help in regards to specifially the schema tables being created.
+I do not clame entire originality of code as ChatGPT and old assignments helped me map out a great majority of it.
+I feel as if I used my resources correctly and provided an accurate homework solution.